 In order to achieve Socialism, Socialists must have a sense of Socialism and a sense of the ideas of Socialism.
 Socialism cannot be achieved without both Socialist ideas and Socialist politics.
 This means that Socialists have to be committed to their ideas — to make their ideas effective.

 XIII.
 Socialist Humanism

 Socialism can be achieved.
 Socialism is possible.
 Socialism can be achieved because the material conditions for Socialism exist — specifically the existence of industrial society and the existence of the working class.
-With these two elements Socialism becomes possible and achievable.
+With these two elements Socialism becomes possible.
 Socialism still requires ideas in order to make Socialism possible but the basic economic and political conditions exist today to make Socialism possible across most of the world.
 The only problem preventing the existence of Socialism, today, is the problem of the struggle for Socialism against Capitalism.
 In order for Socialism to overcome Capitalism, and to achieve Socialism, there must be a further development of Socialist ideas and Socialist politics — to further the struggle for Socialism.
 The ideas of Socialism are vital for the achievement of Socialism.